South Pole

-The South Pole, also known as the Geographic South Pole, Terrestrial South Pole or 90th Parallel South, is the southernmost point on Earth and lies antipodally on the opposite side of Earth from the North Pole, at a distance of 12,430 miles (20,004 km) in all directions.
-It is one of the two points where Earth's axis of rotation intersects its surface.
+The South Pole, also known as the Geographic South Pole or Terrestrial South Pole, is the point in the Southern Hemisphere where the Earth's axis of rotation meets its surface.
+It is called the True South Pole to distinguish from the south magnetic pole.

+The South Pole is by definition the southernmost point on the Earth, lying antipodally to the North Pole.
+It defines geodetic latitude 90° South, as well as the direction of true south.
+At the South Pole all directions point North; all lines of longitude converge there, so its longitude can be defined as any degree value.
+No time zone has been assigned to the South Pole, so any time can be used as the local time.
+Along tight latitude circles, clockwise is east and counterclockwise is west.
+The South Pole is at the center of the Southern Hemisphere.
 Situated on the continent of Antarctica, it is the site of the United States Amundsen–Scott South Pole Station, which was established in 1956 and has been permanently staffed since that year.

-The Geographic South Pole is distinct from the South Magnetic Pole, the position of which is defined based on Earth's magnetic field.
-The South Pole is at the centre of the Southern Hemisphere.
+Because the South Pole is covered by an ice sheet roughly 3.2 km thick that is slowly moving, the geographic marker must be moved several meters each year.
+Also, buildings slowly become buried in snow because it does not melt.
+There is a marker at the geographic South Pole placed each year, and also a Ceremonial South Pole marked with various flags and a special post.

 Geography

 For most purposes, the Geographic South Pole is defined as the southern point of the two points where Earth's axis of rotation intersects its surface (the other being the Geographic North Pole).
 However, Earth's axis of rotation is actually subject to very small "wobbles" (polar motion), so this definition is not adequate for very precise work.

 The geographic coordinates of the South Pole are usually given simply as 90°S, since its longitude is geometrically undefined and irrelevant.
 When a longitude is desired, it may be given as 0°.
 At the South Pole, all directions face north.
 For this reason, directions at the Pole are given relative to "grid north", which points northward along the prime meridian.
-Along tight latitude circles, clockwise is east, and anti-clockwise is west, opposite to the North Pole.
+Along tight latitude circles, clockwise is east, and counterclockwise is west, opposite to the North Pole.